pramsey/pramsey.github.io/_posts/2020-12-09-mapbox-morrison.md

 [routing](https://docs.mapbox.com/#navigation),
 [elevation services](https://docs.mapbox.com/help/troubleshooting/access-elevation-data/)), and a bunch of services Google doesn't sell (like [custom map authoring](https://www.mapbox.com/mapbox-studio/)) or won't sell (like [automotive vision](https://www.mapbox.com/vision/)).

 But like Google, the value proposition Mapbox sells isn't in the software, so much as the data and the platform underneath.
 Mapbox has built a unique, scalable platform for handling the huge problem of turning raw OSM data into usable services, and raw location streams into usable services.
-The sell access to that platform.
+They sell access to that platform.

 Mapbox has never been a software company, they've always been a data and services company.